Salumpharesy/data-analysis-projects/alcohol-data-set/README.md

 ## Questions

-- Show the income overview including Minimum, Maximum and Average income and Total revenue of the company.
+- Show the income overview including minimum, maximum and mverage income and motal revenue of the company.

-- Identify the names of the beers with the highest and lowest Alcohol Level.
+- Identify the names of the beers with the highest and lowest alcohol Level.

 - Find the inventory for every beer type.